ptsochantaris/trailer-cli/README.md

 ## Warning: Work In Progress
 Trailer-CLI is quite useable, but it is also new and code/features may be in flux for a while, and may contain potential bugs.

-Please refer to the "cookbook" section below for an introduction to its features.
-There are no binaries (yet) but the project can be easily built on the command line on macOS (see right below).
+Please refer to the "cookbook" section below for an introduction to various features.
+There are no binaries (yet) but the project can be easily built from source (see right below).

 ## Building & Installing
-**Note: Requires Swift 4.x.** Use the simple *(and perhaps not suitable for all setups)* script `install.sh` to place a built binary in /usr/local/bin, or you can manually build the project by entering `swift build -c release --static-swift-stdlib` and move the binary from the `.build` subdirectory to wherever you like.
+**Note: Requires Swift 4.x.** Use the simple *(and perhaps not suitable for all setups)* script `install.sh` to place a built binary in /usr/local/bin, or you can manually build the project by entering `swift build -c release --static-swift-stdlib` and move the `trailer` binary from the `.build` subdirectory to wherever you like.

 ## Quickstart
-Run Trailer without any arguments for some help text.
+Run Trailer without any arguments for some help.
 To get started:

-- Create an API access token from the GitHub API (from [here](https://github.com/settings/tokens)).
-The token you create on GitHub should contain all the `repo` permissions as well as the `read:org` permission.
-Tell Trailer about it:
+- Create an API access token for the GitHub API (from [here](https://github.com/settings/tokens)) and tell Trailer about it. **The token you create on GitHub must contain all the `repo` permissions as well as the `read:org` permission**.

 ```
 trailer -token <API access token>